fercsi/pylib-aochallenge/README.md

 - `MutableGrid2D`  (or `MutableGrid`),`MutableGrid3D`: Type alias  for a
   mutable 2D/3D grid of type T, specifically a list of lists.

-Functions:

-Note: the dimension suffix `_2d` is optional, 2D-specific functions like `neighbors_2d` can also be called simply as `neighbors`.
+### Functions

+The  functions below  can also  be used  with `_2d`  and `_3d`  suffixes (e.g., `neighbors_2d` and `neighbors_3d`),  depending on your needs.
+The 3D variants correspond to the  `Coord3D` and `Grid3D[T]` types.
+Omitting the  suffix defaults  to 2D  usage.
+Note  that some  functions are  only available in a 3D context.
+This is clearly indicated where applicable.

+Coordinate operations:

-- `manhattan_2d`, `manhattan_3d`: Returns the Manhattan distance between
-  two 2D/3D coordinates.
+- `manhattan(a: Coord, b: Coord) -> int`: Returns the Manhattan distance between two 2D/3D coordinates.
+- `is_within(p: Coord, corner1: Coord, corner2: Coord) -> bool`: Returns
-- `is_within_2d`, `is_within_3d`:  Returns True if the  2D/3D coordinate
-  `coord` lies  within or on  the boundary  defined by the  two opposite dcorners.
+  True  if the  2D/3D  coordinate `p`  lies within  or  on the  boundary defined by the two opposite  dcorners.
 Assumes corner1 has the smaller coordinate values in all dimensions.
-- `neighbors_2d`,   `neighbors_3d`:   Returns   the   list   of   direct
+- `neighbors(coord: Coord)  -> list[Coord]`: Returns the  list of direct
   (side-adjacent) neighbors of the given 2D/3D coordinate.
+- `bounded_neighbors(coord:  Coord, corner1:  Coord, corner2:  Coord) ->
-- `bounded_neighbors_2d`,  `bounded_neighbors_3d`: Returns  the list  of
-  direct (side-adjacent) neighbors of  the 2D/3D coordinate `coord` that lie  within the  bounds defined  by `corner1`  and `corner2`  Assumes.
-  `corner1` has the smaller values in all dimensions                   .
+  list[Coord]`: Returns the list  of direct (side-adjacent) neighbors of the 2D/3D  coordinate `coord`  that lie within  the bounds  defined by `corner1` and `corner2`  Assumes. `corner1` has the  smaller values in all dimensions .
-- `neighbors_full_2d`,  `neighbors_full_3d`:  Returns  the list  of  all
+- `neighbors_full(coord: Coord) -> list[Coord]`: Returns the list of all
   neighbors of the  given 2D/3D coordinate, including  those adjacent by faces, edges, and corners (8/26-directional neighbors).
-- `bounded_neighbors_full_2d`, `bounded_neighbors_full_3d`:  Returns the
+- `bounded_neighbors_full(coord: Coord, corner1:  Coord, corner2: Coord)
-  list of all  neighbors of the given 2D/3D  coordinate, including those adjacent  by faces,  edges, and  corners (8/26-directional  neighbors) that lie within the bounds defined by `corner1` and `corner2` Assumes.
-  `corner1` has the smaller values in all dimensions .
+  -> list[Coord]`: Returns the list of  all neighbors of the given 2D/3D coordinate,  including those  adjacent  by faces,  edges, and  corners (8/26-directional  neighbors) that  lie within  the bounds  defined by `corner1` and `corner2`  Assumes. `corner1` has the  smaller values in all dimensions .
-- `neighbors_edge_3d`:  Returns the  list  of 3D  neighbors adjacent  to the  given coordinate  by faces  and edges,  excluding corner-adjacent neighbors.
+- `neighbors_edge_3d(coord: Coord3D) -> list[Coord3D]`: Returns the list
+  of 3D neighbors  adjacent to the given coordinate by  faces and edges, excluding corner-adjacent neighbors.
+- `bounded_neighbors_edge_3d(coord:  Coord3D,  corner1: Coord,  corner2:
-- `bounded_neighbors_edge_3d`: Returns the list of 3D neighbors adjacent
-  by faces and edges that lie within the bounds defined by `corner1` and `corner2`,  excluding  corner  neighbors.
+  Coord) -> list[Coord3D]`: Returns the list of 3D neighbors adjacent by faces and  edges that lie within  the bounds defined by  `corner1` and `corner2`,  excluding  corner  neighbors.
 Assumes  `corner1`  has  the smaller coordinate values in all dimensions.

+Grid operations:

 - `create_grid_2d`,  `create_grid_3d`: Returns with a  2D/3D grid filled
   up with th default value.
 - `width_2d`,  `height_2d`, `width_3d`, `height_3d`,  `depth_3d`: Return